Salaah01/django-action-triggers/docs/source/message_brokers.rst

 =============

 Before you can send messages to a message broker, you must configure the broker in your Django settings.
-This involves specifying the connection details and any necessary parameters for the broker.
+This involves specifying the broker type, connection details and any necessary parameters for the broker.

 For more information, refer to the :ref:`action_trigger_settings` guide.